-COMPLIANCE CATEGORY IMPACT FOLLOW-UP GREEN Score between 90%-100% Authorized for production Factory meets/exceeds Code standards.
+COMPLIANCE IMPACT FOLLOWID GREEN Score between 90%-100% Authorized for production Factory meets/exceeds Code standards.
 BELLA+CANVAS Divisions are encouraged to place business.
-No follow-up visit required 12-month cycle assessments YELLOW Score between 70%-89% Authorized for production Factory meets minimum Code requirements to enter into a business relationship with BELLA+CANVAS.
+No follow-up visit required 12-18-month cycle assessments YELLOW Score between 70%-89% Authorized for production Factory meets minimum Code requirements to enter into a business relationship with BELLA+CANVAS.
 There are little to no "Major" noncompliance findings, particularly with regards to wages, building safety, working hours, and industrial relations.
 Factory is transparent and is making continuous improvements.
 BELLA+CANVAS Divisions are encouraged to place business.
 Follow-up desktop review 6-12-month cycle assessments ORANGE Score between 51%-69% Authorized for production exercising vigilance and caution Factory has "Major" noncompliance findings, which may include lack of transparency and a lack of commitment to continuous improvement.
 Factory has two chances to demonstrate progress before moving to the red category.
 BELLA+CANVAS Divisions may place orders while reinforcing the importance of compliance and making continuous improvements against a plan.
 Follow-up visit required 3-6-month cycle assessments RED Score below 50% or with 1 or more Zero Tolerance Not authorized for production Factory has one or more Zero Tolerance Issues.
 Factory has not demonstrated commitment or transparency, or otherwise failed to demonstrate progress to move out of Orange category.
 An existing Purchase Order may be completed but no new Purchase Orders will be placed.
 Factory will not be considered for future business for 12 months.
 On an exceptional basis, the factory may apply for a re-evaluation sooner if they can present compelling evidence of effective remediation.
 For owned facilities, in the event of a Red rating, reports will be submitted directly to the President.
-Within 10 business days of the assessment report, facility managers must establish an action plan, which must be approved by the President, HR, Social Compliance Directors.
-No follow-up required for prospective (new) factories Immediate (1-month) follow-up required for suppliers currently working for B+C Follow-up required for owned facilities. month assessment cycle
+Within 10 business No follow-up required for prospective (new) factories Immediate (1-month) follow-up required for suppliers currently working for B+C Follow-up required for owned facilities.
+1-month assessment cycle